-Afri-link’s mission is to help the marginalised of Africa to lead healthy and fulfilled lives.
+Afri-link’s mission is to help the marginalised of Africa and other countries of the developing world to lead healthy and fulfilled lives.

 To support our mission, we work at grassroots level with local NGOs to achieve our objectives.
 We are currently working with BERUDA (Belo Rural Development Association), a NGO in North Western Cameroon, and expect to increase the number of partners in the region and country.
 We only support those organisations where we can demonstrate financial transparency, ensuring transfer of 100% of funds to the intended recipients.